+Acts 10.
 An angel ministers to Cornelius-Peter, in a vision, is commanded to take the gospel to the Gentiles-The gospel is taught by witnesses-The Holy Ghost falls upon the Gentiles.

+Acts 11.
 God grants the gift of repentance to the Gentiles-The disciples are first called Christians at Antioch-The Church is guided by revelation.

-The martyrdom of James is described-An angel frees Peter from prison-The Lord slays Herod by disease-The Church grows.
+Acts12.
+Saul persecutes the Church-The martyrdom of James is described-An angel frees Peter from prison-The Lord slays Herod by disease-The Church grows.

+Acts 13.
 Saul and Barnabas are called to missionary service-Saul, now called Paul, curses a sorcerer-Christ is a descendant of David-Paul offers the gospel to Israel, then to the Gentiles.

-Persecution attends the spread of the gospel-Paul heals a crippled man; Paul and Barnahas are hailed as gods-Paul is stoned and revived; he preaches-Elders are ordained.
+Acts 14.
+Persecution attends the spread of the gospel-Paul heals a crippled man; Paul and Barnabas are hailed as gods-Paul is stoned and revived; he preaches-Elders are ordained.

+Acts 15.
 Great dissension arises at Antioch concerning circumcision-The Apostles at Jerusalem decide the issue-Paul chooses Silas as his companion.